ember-intl/experimental-polyfill/README.md

 ## Options
-* `autoPolyfill` (default: `false`) automatically includes javascript `script` tags into the head of index.html
+* `autoPolyfill` (default: `false`)
+  * automatically includes javascript `script` tags into the head of index.html
+  * optionally supports vendoring/bundling the Intl Polyfill and certain Intl Polyfill locale-data within vendor.js

+* `forcePolyfill` (default: `false`) overrides `global.Intl.{NumberFormat,DateTimeFormat}` with `IntlPolyfill.{NumberFormat,DateTimeFormat}`
+NOTE: if you are not vendoring the Intl polyfill, you must ensure the Intl polyfill is loaded before the `vendor.js` script tag.

 * `disablePolyfill` (default: `false`) disables addon